MA / PGDip

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-You will require a relevant undergraduate degree (or equivalent) from a recognised institution.
-Candidates with relevant experience will be considered.
+You will require a relevant undergraduate degree (or equivalent) from a recognised institution (if your degree is not related to Culinary Arts Management, please contact our Admissions team so that we can discuss your application on an individual basis).
+Candidates with relevant experience will also be considered.

 UCB’s standard English language requirement for postgraduate study will apply (IELTS 6.0 or equivalent).